ee538/AutoGradingScript/README.md

-To get the number of test cases for each question and make sure there is no memory misuse or failed test, copy [`check_all_test.sh`](check_all_test.sh) from this repo to the workspace and run the following command in the root folder of the workspace. `2 3 4 5` are the 4 questions under testing.
+To get the number of the test cases for each question and make sure there is no memory misuse or failed test, copy [`check_all_test.sh`](check_all_test.sh) from this repo to the workspace and run the following command in the root folder of the workspace. `2 3 4 5` are the 4 questions under testing.

 ```shell
 ./check_all_test.sh 2 3 4 5